Jessie Lichauco

-Jessie Lichauco (née Coe; January 10, 1912 – November 1, 2021) was a Cuban-born Filipino philanthropist and charity worker who resided in the Philippines from the 1930s with her husband, lawyer and diplomat Marcial Lichauco.
-They turned their home into a makeshift hospital during the Battle of Manila in World War II.
+Jessie Lichauco (née Coe; January 10, 1912 – November 1, 2021) was a Cuban–Filipino philanthropist and activist.

 Early life

 Jessie Coe was born in Isla de los Pinos, Cuba on January 10, 1912.
 Her father settled in Cuba after the Spanish–American War where he met Jessie's mother.
 She was later sent to St. Augustine, Florida, where she was raised in a convent school after she lost her parents as a young girl.

 While working in Washington D.C., Coe met Marcial P. Lichauco, a Filipino lawyer who was working as a secretary for the OsRox Mission, which was seeking Philippine independence from the United States.
 She came to the Philippines upon Lichauco's invitation in the 1930s at the age of 18, marrying him on December 29, 1933, at the University of Santo Tomas Chapel.
 She and her husband were the first couple to be wed in the newly constructed chapel.
 After their marriage, Lichuaco lived almost continually in the Philippines.